-When a PFI or Servicer determines a Security Incident has occurred they must immediately, and no later than 48 hours after it is determined that a security incident has occurred, report the information below to the applicable MPF Bank and MPF Provider:
+When a PFI or Servicer determines a Security Incident has occurred they must immediately, and no later than 36 hours after identification that a security incident has occurred or the reasonable conclusion a security incident has occurred, report all known details to the applicable MPF Bank and MPF Provider including:

-- A detailed description of the scope of the incident, including the number of impacted individuals, and states where they reside. - A description of the related personally identifiable information (PII). - An explanation of the root cause (if known). - Advise how much and what types of losses have been sustained (if known). - A response plan (including an estimated time to cure the event) A copy of the breach notice that the PFI or Servicer plans to send to the borrower(s) or an explanation as to why it is not sending a breach notice.
-MPF loan numbers (if not immediately known, as soon as reasonably practicable) for affected loans. - MPF Program product type (ex: Traditional, Xtra, Gov MBS and Direct) for affected loans.
+- A detailed description of the scope of the incident, including all tactics, techniques, and procedures associated with the incident, details surrounding the attack methodology, timing of the incident, and whether MPF Program systems or MPF Program Confidential Information have been accessed or otherwise compromised.
+A list of any impacted subsidiary or parent companies, number of impacted individuals, and states where they reside. - Related internal and external investigations and technical indicators of compromise (e-mail addresses, hash values, IP addresses, malware code, indicator of compromise, etc.) - A description of the related personally identifiable information (PII), including a description of any impacts to login credentials, or to Information Technology (IT) system. - An explanation of the root cause. - Advise how much and what types of losses have been sustained. - A description of the current status of the incident, including whether any law enforcement agencies have been notified.

+- A response plan (including an estimated time to cure the event) and the name(s) of any third-party incident response or remediation service providers with whom the PFI/Servicer is working with. - A copy of the breach notice that the PFI or Servicer plans to send to the borrower(s) or an explanation as to why it is not sending a breach notice. - MPF loan numbers (if not immediately known, as soon as reasonably practicable) for affected loans. - MPF Program product type (ex: MPF Traditional, MPF Xtra, and MPF Government MBS) for affected loans. - Contact information and titles for the designated individuals leading the investigation and who will be responsible for coordinating any follow-up activities on behalf of the notifying party.